October 16, 2023

 In a 2019 interview, Professor of Genetics Andrew Brooks of Rutger University points to biobanks having more of a specific and defined goal and endpoint, with repositories consisting of a wider, global and collaborative scope and with an eye on the future.
 As more labs create their own collections of biological samples for their own studies, this variation in project scope is the main working difference between biobanks and biorepositories.

 The essential operations of each are similar, as are the goals of advancing scientific advancement.
 Research scope is the main difference between biobanks and biorepositories modernly, but in the past, the main difference was considered to be the type of biosample collected and managed.
-Most frequently, the two terms are used interchangeably, so in most contexts, biobanks are considered biorepositories, and vice versa.
+Most frequently in modern usage, the two terms are used interchangeably, so in most contexts, biobanks are considered biorepositories, and vice versa.